Twix53791/openwith/README.md

 # openwith
 Superfast, hackable and reliable alternative to xdg-open.
 Assign your favorites applications to file types.

+It follows the Unix philosphy: "doing one thing and doing it well".
+It associates file extensions or mime types with a list of applications (commands, bin files), the first one of the list being the default one.
+The list of associations is set in one file, easy to understand, read and edit.

 ## Use
 `$(openwith <file>) <file>` : the file will be opened with the default application.
 - It works on multiples files: `$(openwith <file1> <file1> <...>) <file1> <file2> <...>`